jungp22/Lab4/README.md

 # Project Overview
 * This is the source code for Lab 4 of ENSF 381
 * This lab covers the following aspects of web development:
-    * CSS with Flex
     * Responsive web design
+    * Achieving said web design with and without the use of flex
-* It also covers managing Git repositories through VS Code and markdown formatting
+* The lab also covers managing Git repositories through VS Code and markdown formatting

 ## Team Members
 | Name |